KiCad/kicad-source-mirror/Documentation/development/compiling.md

 whether install them or not with the KICAD_INSTALL_DEMOS option.
 You can also select where to install them with the KICAD_DEMOS variable.
 On Linux the demos are installed in
 $PREFIX/share/kicad/demos by default.

-## Python Scripting Action Menu Support ## {#python_action_menu_opt}

-The KICAD_SCRIPTING_ACTION_MENU option allows Python scripts to be added directly to the Pcbnew menu.
-This option is disabled by default.
-Please note that this option is highly experimental and can cause Pcbnew to crash if Python scripts create an invalid object state within Pcbnew.

 ## Quality assurance (QA) unit tests ## {#quality_assurance_tests_opt}